panigbatanc/PrincePanel/README.md

-For Hetzner users, I received a report that Debian 10 is working well 🥰.
-I have made changes for script to support Debian 10.
-If you have time please re-install your Hetzner server to Debian 10 64bit and install again on Panel for stable and long service.
+To get best server service.
+For Hetzner use Debian 10 for DigitalOcean use Ubuntu 18!
 Thank you!